 Samarkand and the Silk Road

-- Discovery touring and trekking at the heart of Central Asia
+- Explore the Silk Road cities at the heart of Central Asia

 - Sightseeing in Khiva, Bukhara and Samarkand

-- Exploration on the edge of the Pamirs
+- Mountain walking on the edge of the Pamirs

 Situated at the heart of Central Asia, the republic of Uzbekistan has a richness of history matched by few places on earth.
 A succession of conquering forces, from Alexander the Great to Ghengis Khan and his descendants, have left their mark on the region's culture and architecture.
 Starting out in Khiva and journeying on to the magical Silk Road oasis of Bukhara, which flourished in the 9th and 10th centuries, we also travel to Samarkand, one of the undoubted wonders of the world, with its mosaic-clad and turquoise-tiled monuments.
 To allow us a better understanding of the region, we hike and ride camels across the steppes and into the high valleys of Zarafshan, where we have the opportunity to meet the Uzbek shepherds and farmers of this rarely-visited part of the great Pamir mountain range.
 With a unique blend of sightseeing and moderate day-hiking, this is a superb adventure holiday at the crossroads of Asia.